External beam radiotherapy

 External beam radiotherapy does not make you radioactive.
 It is safe for you to be with other people, including children, throughout your treatment.
 It is also safe to have sex.

-We have more information about relationships and sex.
+We have more information about sex and cancer.